Believe it or not, The Escape Artist comes from a Labour family.

 Imagine them sat around the table in Islington drinking their fairtrade organic raspberry tea from Waitrose.
 They’d take one look at Obama’s record in office and cringe at his neo-colonialist foreign policy, failure to support Hezbollah and Hamas in Palestine, his blatant patriotism, his lack of focus on trans-gender issues and conclude that he was basically Hitler.

-Wherever possible on this blog I play the ball (the ideas) not the man (people).
+Wherever possible on this blog I play the ball (the ideas) not the man (the person).
 But when the most senior people in Her Majesty’s Opposition start denying objective reality, I have to conclude they’re batshit crazy and fair game for ridicule.

 I read 2 different biographies of Jeremy Corbyn before writing this post as I wanted to get a balanced picture.
 I’ve no doubt that Magic Grandpa meant well, bless him.
 But the more you read, the more you realise he’s thick as two short planks (he had a privileged upbringing, went to a posh private school and yet only managed 2 E’s at A Level).
 As far as I can see, he’s been incompetent at everything he’s ever turned his hand to (including personal finance…apparently he can’t even manage his own money).

 How lovely it would be to have a functioning 2 party system with an effective opposition.
 How lovely to be able to vote for the good guys in the “left wing” party whilst confident they won’t try to overthrow capitalism and bring in a Dictatorship of The Woke to enforce 5 year plans for the doubling of tractor production, making all women’s toilets gender neutral by 2025 and FREE BROADBAND!!!

 Today’s Labour Party has completely detached from reality.
 The Student Kool Kidz and the Toytown Revolutionaries seem to believe that The World only started when they were born.
 How else are we to explain their failure to learn anything from history?